openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 ### Install OpenVINO Runtime

-If you have not yet installed and configured OpenVINO Runtime, see the following guides:
+If you have not yet installed and configured OpenVINO Runtime, see the following guides.
+The source code for the OpenVINO samples is not included with the PyPI distribution, so the archive file installation method must be used.

 @sphinxdirective
 .. tab:: Linux

-   See :doc:`Install OpenVINO Runtime for Linux <openvino_docs_install_guides_installing_openvino_linux_header>`.
+   See :doc:`Install OpenVINO Runtime on Linux from an Archive File <openvino_docs_install_guides_installing_openvino_from_archive_linux>`.
 Running these samples requires OpenCV, so be sure to install OpenCV when you get to the Install Additional Components step.

 .. tab:: Windows

-   See :doc:`Install OpenVINO Runtime for Windows <openvino_docs_install_guides_installing_openvino_windows_header>` Running these samples requires OpenCV, so be sure to install OpenCV when you get to the Install Additional Components step.
+   See :doc:`Install OpenVINO Runtime on Windows from an Archive File <openvino_docs_install_guides_installing_openvino_from_archive_windows>` Running these samples requires OpenCV, so be sure to install OpenCV when you get to the Install Additional Components step.

 .. tab:: macOS

-   See :doc:`Install OpenVINO Runtime for macOS <openvino_docs_install_guides_installing_openvino_macos_header>` Running these samples requires OpenCV, so be sure to install OpenCV when you get to the Install Additional Components step.
+   See :doc:`Install OpenVINO Runtime on macOS from an Archive File <openvino_docs_install_guides_installing_openvino_from_archive_macos>` Running these samples requires OpenCV, so be sure to install OpenCV when you get to the Install Additional Components step.

 @endsphinxdirective